 Risk Approach taken to risk Employers unable to pay contributions or make good deficits in the future At each valuation the Trustee takes advice from an independent specialist on the ability of the employers to pay contributions to the Section and, in particular, to make good any shortfall that may arise if the experience of the Section is adverse.
 This advice is taken into account when determining the level of technical provisions and in considering the appropriateness of any recovery plan to remove a deficit relative to the technical provisions.
 Between valuations the Trustee monitors the employers' financial strength regularly.
-The Trustee also keeps under review whether contingent assets could be made available to mitigate this risk.
-Investment returns on the existing assets could be insufficient to meet the The Trustee takes advice from the Scheme Actuary on possible assumptions for future investment returns.
-For the calculation of the Section's technical provisions, the Trustee has adopted discount rates that are lower than the expected returns on the Section's assets.
+Investment returns on the existing assets could be insufficient to meet the Trusteic funding ship time.
+The Trustee takes advice from the Scheme Actuary on possible assumptions for future investment returns.
+For the calculation of the Section's technical provisions, the Trustee has adopted discount rates that are lower than the expected returns on the Section assets.
 Trustee's funding objectives The Trustee is able to agree further contributions with the employers at subsequent valuations if future returns prove insufficient.
-Investment returns on future income could be lower than the The Trustee takes this risk into account when determining the Section's technical provisions, by incorporating a level of prudence into the investment return assumptions. returns available at the valuation date The Section does not currently hedge the majority of its exposure to changes in interest rates.
+Investment returns on future income could be lower than the The Trustee takes this risk into account when determining the Section's technical provisions, by incorporating a level of prudence into the investment return assumptions. returns available at the valuation date The Section does not currently directly hedge most of its exposure to changes in interest rates.
 Price inflation could be different from that assumed which could result in higher liabilities The Trustee invests in assets that are expected to be correlated to future inflation in the longer term (sometimes referred to as "real" assets).
 This means that, over the longer term, such assets are expected to keep pace with inflation.
 Such assets include equities, property and index-linked bonds.
-The Section does not currently hedge the majority of its exposure to inflation risk.
+The Section does not currently directly hedge most of its exposure to inflation risk.
 Falls in asset values might not be matched by similar falls in the value of the Section's The Trustee considers this risk when determining the Section's investment strategy.
-It consults with TfL in order to understand TfL's appetite for bearing this risk and takes advice on TfL's ability to make good any shortfall that may arise. liabilities To the extent that such falls in asset values result in deficits at future valuations, TfL would be required to agree a recovery plan with the Trustee to restore full funding over a period of time.
-Members live longer than assumed For the calculation of the technical provisions, the Trustee has adopted demographic assumptions, including those relating to the life expectancy of members, that it regards as prudent overall so that higher reserves are targeted in respect of the risk than are expected to be necessary.
+It consults with the TfL in order to understand TfL's appetite for bearing this risk and takes advice on the TfL's ability to make good any shortfall that may arise. liabilities To the extent that such falls in asset values result in deficits at future valuations, TfL would be required to agree a recovery plan with the Trustee to restore full funding over a period of time.
+Members live longer than assumed For the calculation of the technical provisions, the Trustee has adopted mortality assumptions that it regards as prudent estimates of the life expectancy of members so that higher reserves are targeted in respect of the risk than are expected to be necessary.
 Options exercised by members could lead to increases in the Section's liabilities The Trustee sets the terms for converting benefits in respect of member options on the basis of actuarial advice with the view to avoiding strains on the Section's finances as far as is reasonably possible without disadvantaging members.
 The terms are kept under regular review, generally following each actuarial valuation.
 Legislative changes could lead to increases in the Section's liabilities The Trustee takes legal and actuarial advice on changes in legislation and consults with TfL, where relevant.
 Economic risk Demographic risk Legal risk